New Special Needs Registry Website and Email Notifications

-Collier County Special Needs Registry Overview
+Collier County Special Needs Registry Overview and New Registration Website

 Welcome to the Special Needs Program registry!
 Life safety is number 1 in our book and we need you to help us exceed this expectation!
 This registry is not a shelter registration form.
 The Collier County shelter is considered a shelter of last resort.
 Residents should exhaust every effort to make alternative arrangements with a health agency, care facility, friends, or family for shelter needs during an emergency.
 Due to the high volume of residents seeking shelter, conditions are stressful, loud, crowded and may be uncomfortable for patients.